wakeupingear/MMOMaker/README.md

 A sample project is included in the `ExampleGame` folder.

+An early version of this framework was used in [Tiny Headed Game](thkgame.com), a free to play MMO for HTML.
+The server code is less efficient and uses a different system for sending buffers, but the underlying code base is similar to MMOEngine.
+This project is deployed on two AWS Elastic Beanstalk accounts, one for the Cluster and one for the Nodes.

-For more fleshed out examples, check out some of the projects on [my website](http://willfarhat.com).
+For more examples of usage, check out some of the projects on [my website](http://willfarhat.com).

 ## Contributing
 New contributions are welcome!
 However, before opening any pull requests, please open an Issue so that the proposed changes can be discussed.
 Since this framework depends on a lot of very specific buffers and package orders, even a small change may have significant effect on the whole framework.